apache/pulsar/site2/docs/functions-runtime.md

 ### How it works

-The Kubernetes runtime works by having the functions-worker generate and apply kubernetes manifests.
+The Kubernetes runtime works by having the functions worker generate and apply Kubernetes manifests.
 In the event that the functions worker is running on Kubernetes already, it can use the `serviceAccount` that is associated with the pod the functions worker is running in.
 Otherwise, it can be configured to communicate with a Kubernetes cluster.

-The manifests which the functions worker generates include a `StatefulSet`, a `Service (which is used to communicate with the pods), and a `Secret` for auth credentials (when applicable).
-The StatefulSet manifest (by default) has a single pod, with the number of replicas determined by the "parallelism" of the function.
-On pod boot, the pod will download the function payload (via the functions worker REST API).
+The manifests which the functions worker generates include a `StatefulSet`, a `Service` (which is used to communicate with the pods), and a `Secret` for auth credentials (when applicable).
+The `StatefulSet` manifest (by default) has a single pod, with the number of replicas determined by the "parallelism" of the function.
+On pod boot, the pod downloads the function payload (via the functions worker REST API).
 The pod's container image is configurable, but must have the functions runtime.

-The Kubernetes runtime also has supports for secrets, with the end user being able to create a kubernetes secret and have it be exposed as an environment variable in the pod (described below).
-Additionally, the Kubernetes runtime fairly extensible, with the user being able to implement classes that customize the way kubernetes manifests get generated, how auth data is passed to pods, and how secrets can be integrated.
+The Kubernetes runtime also supports secrets, with the end user being able to create a Kubernetes secret and have it be exposed as an environment variable in the pod (described below).
+Additionally, the Kubernetes runtime fairly extensible, with the user being able to implement classes that customize the way Kubernetes manifests get generated, how auth data is passed to pods, and how secrets can be integrated.

 ### Basic configuration